MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Violations in Meros

 - Meros uses a completely different Blockchain format.
+- Meros doesn't support nicknames.
-- Meros allows archived Verifications to skip over Transactions.
-Unmentioned Transactions can be used by Transactions in archived Verifications if the unmentioned Transactions are already in the DB.
+- Meros allows archiving Transactions who don't have their inputs archived either in a previous Block or the same Block.
+Unmentioned Transactions can be used by Transactions archived in a Block if the unmentioned Transactions are already in the DB.
 - Meros mints Merit before minting Meros.
 - Meros doesn't check for 0-scores before minting Meros.
 - Meros doesn't support dead Merit.